rohithvarma444/LordOf-SQLI/assassin.md

   highlight_file(__FILE__);
 ?>
 ```
-Using %__ to check the password matching to n th character in this case searching for 3 character is 2.
+Using %__ to check the password matching to n th character in this case searching for 3 character.

 ```
 import requests